Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

    c. **CN (Common Name)**: Refers to the name of the object with attributes.

    Following are examples of the actions (operations) mentioned above.

    a. **Create a new user with password**: A workflow creates a new user using the AD plugin when a request with the category
       **New Requester** is created.

       A request can have custom fields to capture requester information.
-In the following example, a request with the catagory has the following custom fields:
+In the following example, a request with the catagory has the following custom field values:

       i. **Name**
       ii. **Email**